Free Stadia Pro games March 2021

 Any Pro games you claim stay in your library as long as you're a Pro subscriber.
 If you unsubscribe, you lose access — but you'll get it back if you resubscribe later.
 If you've enabled family sharing, members of your family group can access your Pro titles, even if they're not subscribed themselves.

-On March 1, four new games are coming to Stadia Pro: the platform-exclusive roguelike PixelJunk Raiders, rhythm game AVICII Invector, Pac-Man Mega Tunnel Battle, and medieval strategy card game Reigns.
-Four games are leaving, too: Kine, Secret Neighbor, Monster Jam Steel Titans and Outcasters (which you can actually claim through March 2).
+On March 1, four new games were added to Stadia Pro: the platform-exclusive roguelike PixelJunk Raiders, rhythm game AVICII Invector, Pac-Man Mega Tunnel Battle, and medieval strategy card game Reigns.
+Four games left the rotation, too: Kine, Secret Neighbor, Monster Jam Steel Titans and Outcasters (which you can actually claim through March 2).

-Including Destiny 2 and Super Bomberman R Online (neither of which requires a subscription), Pro subscribers will be able to claim a total of 30 games in March.
+Including Destiny 2, Super Bomberman R Online, and Crayta (none of which require a subscription), Pro subscribers are able to claim a total of 31 games in March.

 The following list includes all current and former Stadia Pro games.
 (Sort by availability to move expired games to the bottom.)